Italian campaigns of the French Revolutionary Wars: Bonaparte's war

-Following a short respite in hostilities Schérer resigned and Bonaparte was appointed commander-in-chief on 2 March 1796.
+Bonaparte was appointed commander-in-chief on 2 March 1796.
 The motives for Bonaparte's appointment were most likely political.
-On 9 March, Bonaparte had married Joséphine de Beauharnais, who had shared her imprisonment (under Robespierre) with the woman who had become wife to Tallien, one of the then Directors of the French Republic.
-It was "universally believed" that Josephine had been introduced by her friend to the First Director, Barras, and had become his lover.
+On 9 March, Bonaparte had married Joséphine de Beauharnais, who had shared her imprisonment (under Robespierre) with Thérésa Tallien, wife to Tallien, one of the then Directors of the French Republic.
 Josephine's letters claim Barras had promised the command to Bonaparte, before she'd consented to marry him.

 Barras is cited by his colleagues as saying of Bonaparte, "Advance this man or he will advance himself without you."
 Bonaparte had shown himself to be highly ambitious and had made a name for himself following 13 Vendémiaire in 1795.
 By placing him in command of the Army of Italy, Bonaparte was being assigned to an obscure front: of the Republic's thirteen principal field armies, the Italian force was the most neglected and was in terrible condition when Bonaparte arrived.

 Bonaparte launched attacks almost immediately after he arrived on the front on 27 March.
-His 37,000 men and 60 guns were facing more than 50,000 Allied troops in the theatre.
+His 38,000 men and 60 guns were facing more than 50,000 Allied troops in the theatre.
 His only chance of support came from Kellermann's Army of the Alps, which was faced by a further 20,000 Allied troops.
 Bonaparte had no chance of gaining reinforcements as the Republican war effort was being concentrated on the massive offensives planned on the Rhine.

-At the Battle of Montenotte Bonaparte defeated the Austrians and fought a second engagement around Dego soon after.
+At the Battle of Montenotte, Bonaparte defeated the Austrians and fought a second engagement around Dego soon after.
 Following these battles he launched an all-out invasion of Piedmont and won a further victory at Mondovì.
-Piedmont was forced to accept the Armistice of Cherasco on 28 April, knocking it out of the war and the First Coalition.
-It had taken Bonaparte just a month to defeat Piedmont (between his arrival and the armistice), a country which had resisted the French armies for over three years.
+Sardinia was forced to accept the Armistice of Cherasco on 28 April, knocking it out of the war and the First Coalition.
+It had taken Bonaparte just a month to defeat Sardinia (between his arrival and the armistice), a country which had resisted the French armies for over three years.
 Total losses during the lightning campaign were 6,000 French troops and over 25,000 Allied.

-Bonaparte reorganised his newly enthused army following the short let-up in operations that followed Piedmont's defeat.
+Bonaparte reorganised his newly enthused army following the short let-up in operations that followed Sardinia's defeat.
 Following this he manoeuvred his army into more opportune positions along the Po River.
 A small French victory at Codogno led to a retreat by Coalition forces across the Adda River.
 At the river, the Austrian army of General Beaulieu was defeated in the Battle of Lodi on 10 May.